abkslm/anubis/README.md

 ## Installation:

+anubis should be installed on the Ballast client.

 - Modify the `ALIASES` dictionary within `anubis.py` to contain hosts and their range.
   For example, if a Ballast alias `alias` exists, and hostnames are within range `[1-5]` (eg `alias1`, `alias2` ... `alias5`), the proper entry would be: